tychen742/data-8-textbook/chapters/intro.md

+# Lecture Notes for IST 3420 Introduction to Data Science and Management

+This material is based on the following book:

-# Computational and Inferential Thinking: The Foundations of Data Science
+## Computational and Inferential Thinking: The Foundations of Data Science

 2nd Edition by [Ani Adhikari](http://statistics.berkeley.edu/people/ani-adhikari), [John DeNero](http://denero.org), [David Wagner](https://www.cs.berkeley.edu/~daw/).